Lynn Klock

-Lynn Klock (born August 12, 1950) is an American classical saxophonist and educator.
-He is Principal Saxophone of the Springfield Symphony Orchestra in Springfield, Massachusetts.
+Lynn Klock (born August 12, 1950 - August 16, 2025) was an American classical saxophonist and educator.
+He was Principal Saxophone of the Springfield Symphony Orchestra in Springfield, Massachusetts.

 Teaching career

 From 1980 until his retirement in 2014, Lynn Klock was Professor of Saxophone at the University of Massachusetts Amherst.
 He had previously taught saxophone at the Interlochen National Music camp, The Hartt School, University of Toledo, and Olivet College.
 Since 1992, he has been a clinician for the Bands of America National Concert Band Festival and Summer Camp.
 He is a graduate of the University of Michigan and the Interlochen Arts Academy, and was a student of Larry Teal, Donald Sinta, Jack Kripl, and William D. Revelli.